razvancolesica/Project-JAVA-2022/README.md

 # Project-JAVA-2022
-Menu for admin, teacher and student.
+Menus for admin, teacher and student.